Jim Reynolds (umpire)

-James Norris Reynolds IV (born December 22, 1968) is a former American Major League Baseball umpire.
+James Norris Reynolds IV (born December 22, 1968) is an American former Major League Baseball umpire.
 He joined the major league staff in 1999 and was promoted to crew chief for the 2020 season.
 Reynolds wore uniform number 77.
 He retired following the 2022 season.

 Early career

 Reynolds previously worked in the New York–Penn League (1992), South Atlantic League (1993), California League (1994), Eastern League (1995), Southern League (1996), American Association (1997) and the International League (1998).

+On June 15, 1992, Reynolds was base umpire for the Erie Sailors’ home opener against the Jamestown Expos.
+This New York–Penn League game was the first in the history of the Miami Marlins organization, who had named the Sailors as their first minor league affiliate.
+The home plate umpire was Dan Iassogna, who would also later become a full-time MLB umpire.

 Major league career

 Reynolds joined the Major League Baseball umpiring staff in 1999 after the Major League Umpires Association mass resignations.
-He has worked 7 Division Series (2005, 2007, 2008, 2012, 2013, 2014, and 2018), 5 League Championship Series (2010, 2015, 2016, 2017, 2020) and 2 World Series (2014, 2018).
+He worked seven Division Series (2005, 2007, 2008, 2012, 2013, 2014, and 2018), five League Championship Series (2010, 2015, 2016, 2017, 2020) and two World Series (2014, 2018).
 He also umpired in the 2004 Major League Baseball All-Star Game.

 Reynolds was the third base umpire for Rickey Henderson's 3,000th hit on October 7, 2001; that game was also Tony Gwynn's final MLB game.

 Reynolds was the second base umpire on May 29, 2010, when Roy Halladay threw the 20th perfect game in MLB history.

 Personal life

 Reynolds is married and graduated from South Catholic High School in Hartford, Connecticut.
 He played baseball at South Catholic under coach Tom DiFiore.
-Reynolds attended the University of Connecticut.
+Reynolds earned a degree in journalism at the University of Connecticut, which he attended with fellow umpire Dan Iassogna.
 He has three sisters.